kgrewee/roobie/docs/components/tooltip.md

 Show hidden text on hover.
 Requires JS.

 ## TypeScript
-To use the Tooltip class in TypeScript you must first declare it.
+To use the Tooltip class in TypeScript you must declare it.
 ```ts
 declare var Tooltip;
 ```